Table of Contents

 - Post-Graduation Opportunities: Only graduates from certain DLIs are eligible for PGWPs, paving the way for work and residency in Canada.

-Role of a DLI in the Student Visa Process
+Role Of A DLI In The Student Visa Process

 Acceptance Letter Requirement